tsberecruit/portal/README.md

 - Integrated forgot password functionality

-## Setting Up the Admin Panel/Dashboard
+## Setting Up the Admin Panel/Dashboard and Implementing all the login, registration, forgot and reset password.
 - Architecture:
 Consists of the sidebar, navigational bar and the main content (Body).

+## Setting Up the Frontend with the most important Job sections/Components.